JoshuaEstes/pms/README.md

   * Bash
   * Zsh
   * And others!
-* PMS Manager - Easy to use and up modify tool to help you manage PMS
+* PMS Manager - Easy to use tool to help you manage PMS
-  * Easy upgrade PMS
+  * Easy upgrades for PMS
   * Preview and switch themes
-  * Easy Plugin enabled and disable
+  * Easy to enabled and disable various plugins
-* Focus on using environment varables to modify functionality of PMS
+* Focus on using environment variables to modify functionality of PMS
-* Easy Uninstall process that leaves your system in the orginal state before installing PMS
+* Easy Uninstall process that leaves your system in the original state before installing PMS
 * Documentation for both Users and Developers
   * [User Guides](https://joshuaestes.github.io/pms/)
   * [Developer Guides](https://github.com/JoshuaEstes/pms/wiki)